Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Path-width of decomposition trees

 \section{Path-width of decomposition trees}

-To prove Theorem~\ref{thm:largelrw}, we first observe a relation between the linear rank-width of a graph whose prime induced subgraphs have bounded linear rank-width and the path-width of its decomposition tree.
+To prove Theorem~\ref{thm:largelrw}, we derive a relation between the linear rank-width of a graph whose prime induced subgraphs have bounded linear rank-width and the path-width of its decomposition tree.

-\begin{proposition} Let $p\ge 1$ be a positive integer.
-Let $G$ be a connected graph whose prime induced subgraphs have linear rank-width at most $p$, and let $D$ be the canonical decomposition of $G$, and $T_D$ be the decomposition tree of $D$.
+\begin{proposition} Let $p$ be a positive integer.
+Let $G$ be a connected graph whose prime induced subgraphs have linear rank-width at most $p$, and let $D$ be the canonical split decomposition of $G$, and let $T_D$ be the decomposition tree of $G$ associated with $D$.
 Then $\lrw(G) \le 2(p+2)(\pw(T_D)+1)$. \end{proposition}